art-egorov/ilund4u/docs/Algorithm/algorithm.md

 Here it is important to note that the annotation process also depends on the “circularity” property of a query genome.
 If a genome is circular then the first and the last genes will be considered to be neighbours.
 By default we consider each genome as circular, which can be changed with the `-ncg, --non-circular-genomes` parameter.
 Additionally, the circularity property of each genome can be set independently with `-gct, --genome-circularity-table <path>` (see the [Parameters sections](https://art-egorov.github.io/ilund4u/Parameters/cmd_parameters/) for details).

+In addition, if a genome is not considered circular, islands located at the ends of sequences (flanked from only one side) will not be considered in clustering to hotspots by default in the next steps (even though will be reported in accumulated statistics about all islands).
+This is the standard iLund4u behaviour.
+However, you can force to consider them by using the `-rnf, --report-not-flanked` parameter.

 The most important island attribute that defines all subsequent steps is a set of its conserved flanking protein groups.
 When a *variable island* region is defined we iterate over its flanking proteins encoded on both sides.
 Over iteration we add each “conserved” protein to the attribute of conserved neighbours (either left or right).
 The iteration on each side stops either when five neighbours (adjustable with *neighbours_one_side_max_size* config parameter) are collected on each side or when we pass over eight neighbour proteins (*neighbours_max_distance* config parameter).
 The minimal number of collected “conserved” neighbours is set by default as five (*neighbours_min_size* config parameter) and if an island does not reach the total number of five “conserved” neighbours it will not be taken in subsequent steps.
 The limit on distance from the island is set to avoid cases where an island has only a few “conserved” proteins in flanking genes and the whole locus around consists of variable proteins, which will not allow us to analyse it as a hotspot.